-Green tag must be attached to all scaffolds that have been erected to meet all regulatory requirements and UPF requirements and are safe for all personnel.

-Yellow tag must be attached to a scaffold that has been completed but does not meet all regulatory requirements, specifically related to fall protection.
-This tag will be used only in special circumstances when an obstruction prohibits installation of all required guardrail protection.

-Red tag shall be affixed to scaffold which is partially erected/dismantled, or which is defective or damaged in any way.
+Green tag must be attached to all scaffolds that have been erected to meet all regulatory requirements and UPF requirements and are but does not meet all regulatory requirements, specifically related to fall protection.
+This tag will be used only in special circumstances when an obstruction prohibits installation of all erected/dismantled, or which is defective or damaged in any way.
 Only authorized employees assigned to scaffold erection are allowed to climb the scaffold.
-Authorized employees are required to wear and use all required personal protective equipment (e.g., personal fall arrest systems).
+Authorized employees are required to wear and use all required personal protective equipment (e.g., inspected the scaffold.